Click here to apply. The 2015 application is now closed.

-- Accepted into an accredited Health Information Management (HIM) or Informatics program in the United States, and
+- Accepted into an accredited Health Informatics and Information Management (HIIM) program in the United States, and

-- Enrolled as a full-time student in one of the following degree-granting programs at the time of application submission and award (see the Application and Award Timeline for specific dates):
+- Enrolled as a full-time student in one of the following degree-granting programs at the time of award (see the Application and Award Timeline for specific dates):

 - Submit a completed online application all of its components.

 Award Notification: August 28, 2015